scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Regeneration
-*4th Level*
+*4th level*
 - **Casting Time:** 8 AP
 - **Range:** 5
 - **Duration:** 1 minute

 Fill a creature with healing energy, causing their wounds to close over time.
-Make a spellcasting roll against 2 Terrible dice.
+Make a spellcasting roll against 2 terrible dice.
 On success the creature heals a wound, adding a wound for every critical rolled.
 For the duration, at the start of the creatures turn they heal 1 wound and remove a lesser wound.

 Regeneration lasts an additional turn and you add an enhanced die for every level cast above 4th.

 ___
 #### Shape Stone
-*4th Level*
+*4th level*
 - **Casting Time:** 8 AP
 - **Range:** touch
 - **Duration:** 1 hour